palewire/first-github-scraper/docs/commit.md

 This action failed because there was nothing to commit when your scrape notebook `scrape.ipynb` ran for the second time.
 If the site you want to scrape updates sporadically, having nothing new to commit from every scrape won't be an issue.
 Let's find a way to allow github actions to succeed even if there is nothing to commit.

-## Adding an action listed on Github marketplace
+## Add an action from Github Marketplace

 We can easily change few lines on our code to make sure action succeeds regardless of an actual commit.
 However, common actions used in workflows can be found in github actions [marketplace](https://github.com/marketplace?type=actions).
 These actions ca  have more options that will be useful for us later on.